deel-ai/FairSense/docs/index.md

 <img align="right" src="https://www.deel.ai/wp-content/uploads/2021/05/logo-DEEL.png#only-light" width="25%" alt="DEEL Logo" />
 This project received funding from the French ”Investing for the Future – PIA3” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
 The authors gratefully acknowledge the support of the <a href="https://www.deel.ai/"> DEEL </a> project.

-## 👨‍🎓 Creators

-If you want to highlights the main contributors

 ## 🗞️ Citation

 If you use fairsense as part of your workflow in a scientific publication, please